 Updated: 2014-12-11 14:36

-Wang Shiping gives a balloon toy to a baby in the audience in a square in Shanghai on Oct 25, 2014.
+Wang Shiping and his brother perform before crowds, attracting much attention in a square in Shanghai on Oct 25, 2014.
 [Photo/IC]

 In Malaysia, street artists are allowed to perform in designated areas, as long as they get an authorized certificate through an examination.

 Austrilia, the US, Spain and other countries also regard street performers as working in a recognized occupation, which is supervised by the government.

 Take New York, for example.
 For those street artists who perform to make a living, the government requires them to perform in specified areas after they acquire a legal license.
 The government takes a liberal attitude towards those who perform for fun without accepting donations.

 Acknowledging the working conditions of some foreign street artists, Wang Shiping hoped someday their Chinese counterparts could perform with dignity by holding an authorized certificate.